makersacademy/alexa-ruby-course/modules/3/walkthrough.md

 Alexa should respond with some facts about the movie ‘Titanic’.
 Then, our users should be able to ask context-based questions, such as:

-> Alexa, ask Movie Facts who directed that
+> Alexa, who directed that

-> Alexa, ask Movie Facts who starred in that
+> Alexa, who starred in that

 Alexa should respond with the director of ‘Titanic’, and a cast list.

 Alexa should remember that the user asked about ‘Titanic’ in the first request, and limit her response to subsequent requests to the context of the first.

+Additionally, a user will be able to ask:

+> Alexa, start over

+And then follow up with:

+> Alexa, ask about Beauty and the Beast

+Again, Alexa should then answer questions about 'Beauty and the Beast'.

 ## 1. An introduction to Sessions